Here's How To Do A Full Face of Makeup With Only One Product

+Here’s How To Do A Full Face Of Makeup With Only One Product

-One product, sooo many uses.
+One product, so many uses.

 I have a love/hate relationship with the beauty industry.

 I’m attracted to all the shiny new products, but I also get lost and frustrated at the exorbitant variety.
 No, I don’t believe I need six different products to highlight and contour my cheeks and chin.
-I’m too basic and time poor.
+I’m too basic and time-poor.

-I’ve also recently changed my perspective about owning so much ‘stuff’.
+I’ve also recently changed my perspective on owning so much ‘stuff’.
 I’ve started consciously stopping myself from buying new things unless I really need them, because I’m tired of the clutter.

 But while my collection of cosmetic ‘basics’ began as a humble bronzer, lip balm, concealer and lip liner, it’s steadily grown to a plethora of products spilling out of two large cosmetic bags.
 Those aren’t basics anymore.
 That’s a Kylie Jenner-worthy makeup line-up.
 And I’m no KJ.